 With an HRA, unused fund amounts may be carried over from year to year.
 Employers have full control over how the roll-over is managed.
 For example, the employer determines whether all or only a portion of unused funds carries over to the next year.
-Similarily, the employer may determine that all fund balances reset to zero after the close of a HRA plan year.
+Similarly, the employer may determine that all fund balances reset to zero after the close of a HRA plan year.

 HRA Substantiation Rules

 HRA reimbursement requests must be substantiated.
 The most common documentation used for HRA substantiation is the EOB (Explanation of Benefits) statement provided by a health insurance company.
-If an EOB is not available, a copy of a receipt or bill identifying the date of service, amount of service, and the provider of service is typically used as documenation.
+If an EOB is not available, a copy of a receipt or bill identifying the date of service, amount of service, and the provider of service is typically used as documentation.

 HRA Reimbursement Rules

 The reimbursable medical expenses should be outlined in the health reimbursement arrangement plan document.
 Acceptable expenses include medical, dental, vision and pharmacy costs.
 Additional qualifying expenses include premiums for health insurance payments and expenses for long-term care.

 HRA Participation Rules

 Employers that offer health reimbursement arrangements must adhere to federal rules regarding HRA participation and eligibility.
 An employer cannot exclude employees from health reimbursement arrangements based upon personal characteristics (e.g. race, age, national origin, religion, or gender).
 The employer can base HRA eligibility on bona-fide job criteria such as hours worked per week, job classifications and date of hire.